 [ Basidiomycota > Polyporales > Polyporaceae > Polyporus . . . ]

 by Michael Kuo

-Stem: Central or slightly off-center; 2-6 cm long; 1.5-4 mm wide; equal; dry; brown to yellowish brown; smooth or slightly scaly; the base sometimes with tiny hairs; tough.
+Stem: Central or slightly off-center; 2–4 cm long; 2–4 mm wide; equal; dry; brown to yellowish brown; scaly to hairy; tough; basal mycelium whitish.

 Cite this page as:

 Kuo, M. (2015, March).
 Polyporus arcularius.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/polyporus_arcularius.html